cakephp/docs/en/core-libraries/events.rst

         }
     }

-That looks a lot cleaner, at gives us the opportunity to introduce the event classes and methods.
+That looks a lot cleaner, as it gives us the opportunity to introduce the event classes and methods.
 The first thing you may notice is the call to ``getEventManager()`` this is a method that is available by default in all Models, Controller and Views.
 This method will not return the same manager instance across models, and it is not